 need little hooks.

 Sunfish are fair game, as long as they are tiny.
 The Micro Photo Box that the sunfish shown above is in is 3 1/2" (inside measurement).
 The fish does not reach either end!

 You can generally get pretty close to sculpins and darters.
 They will hide under rocks, but if you drop a small fly or a small hook with a bit of bait right beside the rock, they'll come out a few inches for it.
 A longer rod is unnecessary and may even be too long.

 The 3' Daiwa Hinata really is for small fish, though.
 The tip section is almost unbelievably thin.
 You do have to be careful with it, but it is just so much fun to fish with a Lillliputian rod that it is worth it.

-(The photo below is of the rod after it is collapsed.
-The rod is short, but it isn't THAT short.)
+(The photos below are of the collapsed rods.
+The rods are short, but not THAT short.)